jitsi/handbook/docs/dev-guide/ljm-api.md

             - `enabled` - enables or disable peer-to-peer connection, if disabled all media will be routed through the Jitsi Videobridge.
             - `stunServers` - list of STUN servers e.g. `{ urls: 'stun:meet-jit-si-turnrelay.jitsi.net:443' }`
             - `backToP2PDelay` - a delay given in seconds, before the conference switches back to P2P, after the 3rd participant has left the room.
-            - `disabledCodec` - the mime type of the code that should not be negotiated on the peerconnection.
-            - `preferredCodec` the mime type of the codec that needs to be made the preferred codec for the connection.
         - `rttMonitor`
             - `enabled`
             - `initialDelay`